OfficeDev/office-js-docs-pr/docs/develop/persisting-add-in-state-and-settings.md

 ## How to save add-in state and settings per document for content and task pane add-ins

-To persist state or custom settings of a content or task pane add-in for Word, Excel, or PowerPoint, you use the [Settings](/javascript/api/office/office.settings) object and its methods.
+To persist state or custom settings of a content or task pane add-in for Word, Excel, or PowerPoint, use the [Settings](/javascript/api/office/office.settings) object and its methods.
 The property bag created with the methods of the `Settings` object are available only to the instance of the content or task pane add-in that created it, and only from the document in which it is saved.

 The `Settings` object is automatically loaded as part of the [Document](/javascript/api/office/office.document) object, and is available when the task pane or content add-in is activated.
 After the `Document` object is instantiated, you can access the `Settings` object with the [settings](/javascript/api/office/office.document#office-office-document-settings-member) property of the `Document` object.
-During the lifetime of the session, you can just use the `Settings.get`, `Settings.set`, and `Settings.remove` methods to read, write, or remove persisted settings and add-in state from the in-memory copy of the property bag.
+During the lifetime of the session, you can use the `Settings.get`, `Settings.set`, and `Settings.remove` methods to read, write, or remove persisted settings and add-in state from the in-memory copy of the property bag.

-Because the set and remove methods operate against only the in-memory copy of the settings property bag, to save new or changed settings back to the document the add-in is associated with you must call the [Settings.saveAsync](/javascript/api/office/office.settings#office-office-settings-saveasync-member(1)) method.
+Because the set and remove methods operate against only the in-memory copy of the settings property bag, to save new or changed settings back to the document the add-in is associated with, you must call the [Settings.saveAsync](/javascript/api/office/office.settings#office-office-settings-saveasync-member(1)) method.

-### Creating or updating a setting value
+### Create or update a setting value

 The following code example shows how to use the [Settings.set](/javascript/api/office/office.settings#office-office-settings-set-member(1)) method to create a setting called `'themeColor'` with a value `'green'`.
 The first parameter of the set method is the case-sensitive  _name_ (Id) of the setting to set or create.
 The second parameter is the _value_ of the setting.